Development, Marketing and Communications Director

-1. Provide leadership, strategic direction, management, and coordination for all aspects of the program's development, marketing and communications efforts including the implementation of a Strategic Development, Marketing, and Communications Plan.
-Supervise the development, marketing, and communications staff to ensure team success.
+1. Provide leadership, strategic direction, management, and coordination for all aspects of the program's development, marketing and communications efforts including the implementation of Supervise the development, marketing, and communications staff to ensure team success.
 Recruit, lead, evaluate, mentor, inspire and retain staff with fundraising and marketing responsibilities to empower performance excellence in their roles.
 Strategically grow staffing capacity as growth in resources allow and the acquisition and stewardship of those resources require.
 Create a working environment that is rewarding to staff.
 Assure that the organization's culture, systems, and procedures support fund development.

 3. Serve as a member of the MMRI leadership team by participating in group strategy discussions, providing project leadership when requested by management, sharing information with colleagues, and contributing to the achievement of the overall mission and strategic goals of MMRI.

-4. Manage a broad portfolio of major gift prospects at various stages of their relationship with MMRI, including prospecting, cultivation, solicitation, and stewardship.
-Portfolio will be both established through the assignment process and built through prospecting efforts.
-In addition to reaching a minimum of 100 personal visits annually with prospective donors, the Director is expected to close a minimum of 10 $50k+ gifts and pledges each fiscal year, including at least 2 bequest intentions or planned gifts.
+4. Manage a broad portfolio of major gift prospects at various stages of their relationship with MMRI, including cultivation, solicitation, and stewardship.
+Portfolio will be established through the assignment process and prospecting efforts.

 5. Develop and implement appropriate prospect strategies to move prospects through the moves- management giving cycle.
 In addition to face to face visits, utilize various communication methods such as phone and correspondence to keep donors informed and connected to MMRI.